Mexican Street Corn Salad

 See the recipe card below for a detailed ingredient list and step-by-step instructions.

-- While the corn is cooking, prepare the dressing.
-In a small bowl, whisk together mayonnaise, lime juice, minced garlic, cayenne pepper, salt, and pepper.
+- Make the dressing: Whisk together mayonnaise, lime juice, garlic, cayenne, salt, and pepper.

 Recipe Variations